Insights / Narrowband IoT

 Farming and forestry: Monitoring livestock

-NB-IoT technology is also suitable for agricultural use where there is no power supply or where network coverage is poor.
-In irrigation of fields or plantations, tank levels, pump pressure and flow rates are measured.
-The location and health of livestock can be monitored too, thereby preventing inter alia the spread of diseases.
+NB-IoT technology is also suitable for agricultural use where there is no power supply or network coverage is poor.
+In irrigation of fields or plantations tank levels, pump pressure and flow rates are measured.
+The location and health of livestock can also be monitored, thereby preventing inter alia the spread of diseases.
 In forestry, low-cost sensors can be distributed in large numbers in the woods to report information such as temperature, smoke development or wind direction.